Azure-Samples/ms-identity-java-spring-tutorial/3-Authorization-II/roles/README.md

 ## About the code

 This sample demonstrates how to use **Azure AD Spring Boot Starter client library for Java** to sign in users into your Azure AD tenant.
 It also makes use of **Spring Oauth2 Client** and **Spring Web**.
-It uses claims from **ID Token** obtained from Azure Active Directory to display details of the signed-in user.
+It uses claims from **ID Token** obtained from Azure Active Directory to display details of the signed-in user, and to restrict access to some pages by using the roles claim for authorization.

 ### Project Initialization

 Create a new Java Maven project and copy the `pom.xml` file from this project, and the `src` folder of this repository.
-This app serves `.jsp` pages, makes use of `JSTL` tags in the UI.
-Your design considerations may vary, so you may opt to omit `tomcat-jasper` and `JSTL` depending on your requirements.
+This app serves `.jsp` pages, and makes use of `JSTL` tags in the UI.
+Your design considerations may vary, so you may opt to omit `tomcat-embed-jasper` and `jstl` from the pom file depending on your requirements.

 If you'd like to create a project like this from scratch, you may use [Spring Initializer](https://start.spring.io):